 OpenStack has a set of guiding principles that are used to inform and shape decisions.
 These principles are not aspirational.
 Rather, they form the bedrock upon which the OpenStack community and software are built.

 First and foremost, OpenStack follows The Four Opens.
 All four of them are essential, and most of the principles described in this document derive from them.
 In their personal interactions, our community members are also bound by the rules described in the OpenStack Community Code of Conduct.

 OpenStack is one community with one common mission, producing one framework of collaborating components.
-Our organization into separate source code repositories and teams allows contributors to focus on their areas of interest and expertise, but does not make OpenStack a loose collection of disconnected projects.
+Our organization is split into separate source code repositories and teams allowing contributors to focus on their areas of interest and expertise, but does not make OpenStack a loose collection of disconnected projects.

 While the software that OpenStack produces has well defined and documented APIs, the primary output of OpenStack is software, not API definitions.
 We expect people who say they run “OpenStack” to run the software produced by and in the community, rather than alternative implementations of the API.

 OpenStack is ultimately built to be deployed and used.
 We need to factor the needs of our existing and anticipated users (operators but also application developers) when making decisions.

 Change happens in OpenStack because anyone in the community can identify an issue and volunteer to do the necessary work.
 Contribution is the mechanism of change and how trust is built between community members.
 Though elected leadership exists, that leadership is not solely responsible for change.
 The entire OpenStack community is empowered to identify problems and, where possible, assemble the teams to resolve them.

 Peer review is a fundamental part of our culture.
 Reviewing submissions of code and documentation helps us find mistakes and become better programmers or writers.
 Peer review helps us build trust among team members and gives us an opportunity to teach each other about different parts of our software, CI system, and processes.
 Without the goodwill of contributors and reviewers, we would have no community.